koraytugay/koraytugay.github.io/content/literature/how-to-talk.md

 Try to sympathise with the kid, show them you understand:

-- Sounds as it really hurts!
+- <em>Sounds as it really hurts!</em>
-- It cannot be easy to get that shots every week, I am sure you are looking forward for it to end, I know I would have!
+- <em>It cannot be easy to get that shots every week, I am sure you are looking forward for it to end, I know I would have!</em>
-- They really look painful, how long does the pain last after it is over?
+- <em>They really look painful, how long does the pain last after it is over?</em>

 ### Name the Feeling
 What is much more important than following this receipe is our attitude.
 It takes a lot of concentration and requires a lot of focus to listen with full attention and naming the feeling.
 Here are some examples: